Tebow goes 0 for 4 in Triple-A debut for NY Mets farm team

-SYRACUSE, N.Y. — Tim Tebow has gone hitless in his Triple-A debut for the Syracuse Mets.
+SYRACUSE, N.Y. — Tim Tebow had no hits in his Triple-A debut and nothing to say about it.

-The former NFL quarterback and Heisman Trophy winner was 0 for 4 on Thursday for the top minor league affiliate of the New York Mets.
-He struck out twice and grounded out twice against the Pawtucket Red Sox.
+The former NFL quarterback and Heisman Trophy winner went 0 for 4 on Thursday for the top minor league affiliate of the New York Mets.
+He wasn’t available for comment after the Syracuse Mets lost to the Pawtucket Red Sox 6-3 in 10 innings.

+“Tim will be fine.
+Triple-A is a little different,” Syracuse manager Tony DeFrancesco said.
+“They match up with him.
+The lefties give him a tough time.
+He chased some pitches out of the zone, but overall I think they’re going to try to pound him in and he’s got to make adjustments.
+Defensively, he caught what he was supposed to catch.
+I think he did a decent job.”

 The 31-year-old Tebow drew a nice cheer from the crowd of 8,823 when he was introduced as the left fielder on a crisp, sunny day with the temperature hovering around 40 degrees.